scalar-labs/helm-charts/docs/getting-started-scalardl-auditor.md

 ## Step 2.
 Start Cassandra container for Auditor

-In this guide, we use Apache Cassandra as backend storage of the Auditor, it will be started on the same network of Auditor (pod on minikube) to enable proper communication.
+We use Apache Cassandra as the backend storage of the Auditor.
+We start a Cassandra container on the same network of Kubernetes (Auditor Pod on minikube) to make them communicate properly.

-1. Start Cassandra container for Auditor on the Docker Network `minikube`.
+1. Start a Cassandra container for Auditor on the Docker Network `minikube`.
    ```console
    $ docker run --name cassandra-auditor --network minikube -d cassandra:3.11
    ```